TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

     boot image for **HS-SE**  device.
   - `sysfw-hs-enc-cert.bin`: This is the x509 certificate binary generated while signing the above (`sysfw-hs-enc.bin`) image.
     This is also to be packaged with SBL when preparing the SBL boot image for **HS-SE** device.

+- For more information regarding the SYSFW please refer to the TISCI Documentation : https://software-dl.ti.com/tisci/esd/latest/index.html
 \endcond
 - For ROM to accept any image to boot, there are some restrictions in the image preparation

 #### Preparing the SBL for boot

 The SBL is like any other application, created using the same compiler and linker toolchain.
+It is an example implementation rather than a deliverable.
+It is customizable by users, but must adhere to the requirements by RBL which is a constant as mentioned above.
-However the steps to convert the application `.out` into a bootable image are different for SBL as listed below
+However the steps to convert the application `.out` into a bootable image are different for SBL as listed below:

 \cond SOC_AM64X || SOC_AM243X || SOC_AM263X || SOC_AM273X
 - The SBL entry point needs to be different vs other applications.
 On @VAR_SOC_NAME after power-ON ROM boots the SBL and sets the entry point of SBL to